- Join the unique once-in-a-lifetime program of art and culture.

 Upon arrival, you will be met, greeted, and escorted to your hotel.

-This evening you can relax with the group, have a welcome drink with your fellow travelers and the Russian team.
+This evening you can relax, have a welcome drink with the Russian team.

 Day 2 FRI: Discover Moscow and Pushkin Museum of Fine Arts